Russian forces killed hundreds of civilians early in Ukraine war, UN report says | Law-Order

 Russian forces killed hundreds of civilians early in Ukraine war, UN report says

 Overall in the war through Dec.
-4, the OHCHR has counted 6,702 civilian deaths, and says its monitoring includes violations by all parties.
+4, the OHCHR said it had counted 6,702 civilian deaths, and that its monitoring includes violations by all parties.
 Wilful killing of civilians is considered a grave breach of the Geneva Conventions and a war crime under the Rome Statute of the International Criminal Court (ICC).

-The scope of the new report was limited to the Russian-controlled areas during the first days of fighting because of "the prevalence of allegations of killings of civilians in these three regions" and OHCHR's ability to verify and document deaths there after Russian forces withdrew.
+The scope of the new report was limited to the Russian-controlled areas during the first days of fighting because of "the prevalence of allegations of killings of civilians in these three regions", and OHCHR's ability to verify and document deaths there after Russian forces pulled out.
 A U.N. commission concluded in October that Russian forces were responsible for the vast majority of rights violations in the early days of the war.

-Many of the bodies documented in the new report bore signs that the victims may have been intentionally killed, the report found.
+Many of the bodies documented in the new report bore signs that the victims might have been intentionally killed, the report found.
 As of the end of October, OHCHR was still trying to corroborate an additional 198 alleged killings of civilians in the three regions at the time.
-Some areas took the brunt of the killings, the report found, such as the town of Bucha in the Kyiv region, which was under control of Russian troops from March 5 until March 30.
+Some areas took the brunt of the killings, the report found, such as the town of Bucha near the capital Kyiv, which was under control of Russian troops from March 5 until March 30.

 OHCHR said it had documented the killings of 73 civilians in Bucha and was in the process of corroborating another 105 cases.
 SUMMARY EXECUTIONS